-SATUCI is licensed by the Iowa Department of Public Health to provide several levels of outpatient treatment activities for adults.
+SATUCI is licensed by the Iowa Department of Health and Human Services to provide several levels of outpatient treatment activities for adults.
 Services are for individuals, couples, families and groups and vary in the number and length of meetings, depending on clients’ needs.
 SATUCI follows a model developed by the American Society of Addiction Medicine.

 When co-occurring disorders exist, such as substance-related disorders and mental health conditions, SATUCI will provide services to best meet the needs of our clients.
 Whenever possible, all services should be provided in coordination with other health and human services providers including self-help groups such as Alcoholics Anonymous.